flynnbr11/QMLA/docs/overview.rst

     models are grouped in layers, which are thought of as branches on exploration trees.

 Exploration trees
-    are the objects on which the model search takes place: we think of models as \emph{leaves} on \emph{branches} of a tree.
+    are the objects on which the model search takes place: we think of models as *leaves* on *branches* of a tree.
     The model search is then the effort to find the single leaf on the tree which best describes the :term:`system`.
     They grow and are pruned according to rules set out in the exploration strategy.